OkeBahnsen/academic-kickstart/content/publication/emotions_attitudes/index.md

 ---
-title: "Anxiety by Itself Does Not Change Political Attitudes: A Threat of Shock Experiment"
+title: "State anxiety by itself does not change political attitudes: A threat of shock experiment"
 authors:
 - Ulrich W. D. Müller
 - admin